 Collaborating across disciplines to solve today’s most pressing social challenges.

-Through UB's Social Impact Fellows program, MBA and MSW students from the School of Management and School of Social Work, along with graduate students from the College of Arts and Sciences, create social innovation in Western New York.
+Through UB’s Social Impact Fellows program, graduate students from the College of Arts and Sciences work alongside MBA and MSW students from the School of Management and School of Social Work to create social innovation in Western New York.
 Together, our students collaborate, address pressing social issues and make an impact.

 The program has received philanthropic support from the John R. Oishei Foundation, Charles D. and Mary A. Bauer Family Foundation, School of Management Alumni Association, UB President’s Circle and several generous alumni and friends of the university.